felix-dev030/Semester-Project/README.md

 # Semester-Project
-Semester Project that is an RPG RNG generator that will use the King Slime as the boss you are farming
+Semester Project that is an RPG RNG generator that will use the King Slime as the boss you are farming.
-In this program, I used Conditonal Logic and Operators, Methods, Strings, certain data types, and the random java class
+In this program, I used Conditonal Logic and Operators, Methods, Strings, certain data types, and the random java class.